An EZ-structure for the mapping class group

-We are left with showing that the mapping class group ${\rm Mod}(S)$ acts on ${\cal X}(S)$ as a group of transformations.
-To this end observe first that by construction, ${\rm Mod}(S)$ acts on ${\cal X}(S)$ as a group of bijections (equivalently, transformations for the discrete topology).
+\begin{lemma} ${\rm Mod}(S)$ acts on ${\cal X}(S)$ as a group of transformations. \end{lemma} \begin{proof} Observe first that by construction, ${\rm Mod}(S)$ acts on ${\cal X}(S)$ as a group of bijections (equivalently, transformations for the discrete topology).
 Thus it suffices to show that this action is continuous for the topology ${\cal O}$.